coracle-social/dufflepud/README.md

 poetry install
 ```

-Next, fill out the environment file by running `cp env.template env.local` and adding values for the linkpreview api, database url, and s3 bucket information.
+Next, fill out the environment file by running `cp env.template env.local` and adding values for the linkpreview api and database url.
 If you're running this on a PaaS, you'll want to use their environment settings since env.local is not committed to version control.

 Finally, enter `poetry run ./start` to start the server.